mathias-mrsn/snowcrash/level00/README.md

 cdiiddwpgswtgt
 ```

-This key does not work so I enter the string it on Google.
-The first website
+This key does not work, so I searched for it on Google.
+The first website that appears is

-`
-Chiffre de César - Déchiffrer, Coder, Décoder en Ligne
-`
+`Caesar Cipher - Decrypt, Encode, Decode online`

-so I use this website to decrypt the string and here is the results.
+So I used this website to decrypt the string, and here are the results.

 ```
 [...]